kw7oe/ttmd/README.md

 _(All the links above are copy and pasted using this extension.
 Dogfooding FTW!)_

-And, here's the tutorial I wrote about implemnting this extension:
+And, here's the tutorial I wrote about implementing this extension:

 - [Writing a simple Firefox Extension](https://kaiwern.com/posts/2022/02/12/writing-a-simple-firefox-extension/)